Skip navigation

 Why choose Northumbria to study Construction Management BSc (Hons)?

-• Top University - Northumbria is ranked 11th in the UK for Construction, Surveying & Planning (Guardian University League Table, 2024).
+• Top University - Northumbria is ranked Top 15 in the UK for Construction, Surveying & Planning (Guardian University League Table, 2025)

 • A Research Powerhouse - Architecture, Built Environment and Planning is ranked 11th in the UK for research power out of 38 submissions (REF, 2021).
 This is a rise of 13 places compared to 2014 – the joint highest rise in the sector.

-• Student Rated - Over 95% of students studying Construction Engineering Management at Northumbria believed that their course enabled them to develop knowledge and skills needed for their future and thought staff were good at explaining things (NSS, 2023).
-Also, 87% of students studying Construction Surveying & Planning at Northumbria were satisfied with the assessment on their course, meaning we ranked 5th in the UK (Guardian University League Table, 2024)
+• Skills Development - Over 94% of students studying Construction Management at Northumbria believed that their course enabled them to develop knowledge and skills needed for their future (NSS, 2024).

 Course Information